a male Eurasian Wigeon with the elegant chestnut colored head

-Birds of the uiterwaarden (1): Swans, Geese and Ducks
+Birds of the uiterwaarden: Ducks

-The photos are from 2021 onwards.
+The photos date from 2021 onwards.

 website753053.jpg website753052.jpg website753051.jpg website753050.jpg website753049.jpg website753048.jpg website753047.jpg website753046.jpg website753045.jpg website753044.jpg website753043.jpg website753042.jpg website753002.gif website753040.gif website753039.gif